iCliniq Logo

 Hello doctor,

-I had a test for STD and the results came negative for all tests.
-I received an oral sex from a spa therapist eight weeks ago.
+I had a test for STD (sexually transmitted disease), and the results were negative for all tests.
+I received oral sex from a spa therapist eight weeks ago.
 I tested for STD at six weeks.
-But I have a sore throat for one month and there is weight loss.
+But I have had a sore throat for one month, and there is weight loss.
 Today I could see tiny rashes on my genitals.
-I tested again for HIV yesterday and it came as non-reactive.
+I tested again for HIV yesterday, and it came back non-reactive.
 Do I need to test again for STD?

 Could you please help me with this?